contiv/vpp/docs/dev-guide/SERVICES.md

 instances that are then installed into VPP by the Ligato/vpp-agent.
 The SRv6 is Segment routing on IPv6 protocol (see [srv6][srv6-ietf]), therefore you must enable the [IPv6 support][ipv6-setup] in Contiv to be able to use the SRv6 renderer.
-Also you must enable it in `manifest.yaml` together with noOverlay mode:
+Also you must enable it in `manifest.yaml` together with srv6 node-to-node transport mode (noOverlay mode could be also used, but don't use the vxlan mode):
 ```
 apiVersion: v1
 kind: ConfigMap